 "Although we never intended to be rescuing street dogs when we moved to Bulgaria, we couldn't ignore their plight.
 Now that we have started, it is a lifetime commitment.
 There are times when it is heartbreaking but we could never leave what we have started otherwise there would be no one to care about and fight for these dogs".
 Diane Rowles

-Anita Weber is the RSDR Secretary, and deals with all administration, PR/Fundraising and internal processes of RSDR with Diane.
+Anita Weber is the RSDR Co-Ordinator, and deals with the internal processes of RSDR under Founder Diane.

 Since 2009, the Netherlands Adoption team has been finding our dogs homes.

 The NL team consists of many persons with a variety of skills that help with all aspects of arranging adoptions, from Management experience, administration, PR, Advertising, dog training & behaviour advise, translations and having a general love for all animals.
-We can't thank the Dutch team enough for what they do for our dogs.
+The Adoption Co-Ordinator in the Netherlands is Ineke Kleij.

 If you would like to ask the adoption team any questions, please email email@example.com or visit the dutch website at: http://www.rsdrnederland.nl/

-All persons on this page have the authority to act on behalf of Rudozem Street Dog Rescue.
-However any persons not mentioned on this page or on our fundraising page, whom approach you with an Authorisation letter that is older then 12 months old, please be aware they do not have the authority to act on behalf of RSDR.
-All authorisation letters expire each year on the 31 December and are renewed the following January.
-Please email email@example.com if you have any concerns.
+If any persons whom approach you for donations, with an Authorisation letter that is older then 12 months old, please be aware they do not have the authority to act on behalf of RSDR.
+All authorisation letters expire each year on the 31 December of that current year.
+Please email firstname.lastname@example.org if you have any concerns.